Board to “revisit” proposed bylaw which would restructure constituency and education representative positions

 Meeting chair Hildah Otieno noted that the meeting had 20 members, 10 short of the 30 needed under SA bylaws to have a meeting of members.
 The members can be present or be via proxy.

 The SA finds The Dialog.

-The bylaw changes proposed for the meeting could have seen the board’s education and constituency positions change from having hourly requirements of five to seven hours a week and pay of up to $3,305 per year to $2,000 a year with no hours requirements.
+The bylaw changes proposed for the meeting could have seen the board’s education and constituency positions change from having hourly requirements of five hours a week and pay of $3,705 per year to $2,000 a year with no hours requirements.
 If passed, the changes would haven taken effect on May 1, 2018.